And it sure felt satisfying (but only with the comforts of Big Blue)!

 There were quite a few very brave cyclists along US101 – I think they’re nuts to ride such a narrow strip just inches from speeding cars and trucks.

 Other then the inconsiderates, I enjoyed much of the drive.
 The weather was perfect, including even wisps of coastal fog in some areas.
 When much of the west was under a powerful heat wave, it was good to be driving through a bit of fog.

 I stopped along the coast drive for lunch.
 Here are a couple photos of Big Blue from that stop on the Oregon coast.
 Click to enlarge:

-That wind blown tree gave a feeling of speed to this photo.
+That leaning tree (wind-trained, I supposed) gave a feeling of speed to this photo.
 I liked it.

 Big Blue on the coast of Oregon.

 Ocean views were plentiful – click to enlarge.

 The drive up US101 from Coos Bay to my turn off on OR18 was 125 miles.
 I was very pleased to turn off the coastal highway and find less traffic.
 Perhaps I wouldn’t have been so pleased had I known what my navigator had in store for me…